 The basic idea is that you tell your employer to not withhold money to pay your taxes, and instead you withhold and pay it yourself with a credit card.

 It's not every quarter!”
 Spring is 2 months and winter is 4 months.
 Odd

 Apparently some states don't let you do this?
 But Federal and Oregon are ok with it.

 The federal income tax is a pay-as-you-go tax.
 You must pay the tax as you earn or receive income during the year.
 There are two ways to pay as you go.
 Withholding and Estimated tax.

 Estimated tax payments aren’t a substitute for withholding.

 The way you tell your employer to not withhold income taxes for you is through your W4 form.

 You need to figure out how much to pay each quarter.
-While one could use the IRS Withholding Calculator or the above spreadsheet for figuring their 2018 taxes and pay 90% (Federal and Oregon) of it in quarterly installments, a shortcut is just to pay quarterly installments of 90% (Federal) or 100% (Oregon) of your 2017 tax liability.
+While one could use the IRS Withholding Calculator or the above spreadsheet for figuring their current year taxes and pay at least 90% (Federal and Oregon) of it in quarterly installments, a shortcut is just to pay quarterly installments of 90% or 100% (Federal, see below) or 100% (Oregon) of your previous year tax liability.
 Since it involves less thinking, I'm fine with the latter.
-To summarize:

 90% (Form 2210 https://www.irs.gov/pub/irs-pdf/f2210.pdf) or 100% (Pub 505 https://www.irs.gov/publications/p505#en_US_2018_publink1000194564) of previous year taxes, in 25% installments every “quarter”.